peterbmarks/btw-importer/readme.txt

 1. Preview of the import process interface

 == Changelog ==
+= 2.1.1 =
+* Fix updater not working when your plugin folder isn't using `btw-importer`.
+Usually when you download the plugin from github, the folder will be `btw-updater-x.x`

 = 2.1.0 =
 * Fix draft and deleted content on .atom imported as published in WordPress